3. PRODUCTION CIRCUITS / ECONOMY

 3g.)
 Research and development of renewable and sustainable energy on all levels

 Saving energy is the best energy policy.
 In the transition phase, energy taxes accelerate the savings process.
-Additional energy tax revenues are initially used for the development and construction of sustainable energy systems and energy saving courses for citizens.
+Additional energy tax revenues are initially used for the development and construction of sustainable energy systems and energy saving courses.
 Later on, they will support further local infrastructure activities.

 In the near future, fossil fuels will cease to be used.
 Decentralized, self-sufficient power supply networks are refined and rolled out, with their main functions being available independent of the Internet.
 Every village, every community and every district can thus be self-sufficient with renewable energy.

-Patents relating to suppressed technologies and inventions that contribute to the solution of energy problems and the healing of humans and the earth are generously made available to humankind, further developed and put to good use.
+Patents relating to suppressed technologies and inventions that contribute to the solution of energy problems and the healing of humans and the earth – for example of “Free Energy” – are made available to humankind, further developed and put to good use.

 Research into emission-free means of transport that are completely sustainable in their production is encouraged.

 On the outskirts of the cities there are free public parking lots with good connections to public transport networks.
-Bike lanes are being expanded and there are numerous car-sharing initiatives.
+Bike lanes and railway lines are being expanded and there are numerous car-sharing initiatives.

 Public transport will be offered for free.